harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 I can not speak for Dr. Crisler but he indicated that Sermorelin (GHRH) by itself was not very effective at raising IGF-1 levels.
 However when he added GHRP-6 with it at saturation dose (I believe administered together twice a day), IGF-1 levels increase by 1/3.

-This underscores the need for both a GHRH &amp; a GHRP.
+This underscores the need for both a GHRH & a GHRP.

-IF you are 100% sure you have CJC-1295 (and the odds are against it) then because it is a long lasting GHRH (half-life measured in days) it will always be available which means during natural GH waves &amp; troughs.
+IF you are 100% sure you have CJC-1295 (and the odds are against it) then because it is a long lasting GHRH (half-life measured in days) it will always be available which means during natural GH waves & troughs.
 So it behaves differently and its effectiveness in terms of absolute GH release is higher then the other forms of GHRH.

 CAVEAT - CJC-1295 raises base levels of GH not the pulses.
 It is possible that CJC-1295 never gives the somatotrophs sufficient time to reload stores of GH at the 100% level.
 Normally Somatostatin by stopping GH release activity gives the cells sufficient time to build up a big store of releasable GH.
 So CJC-1295 no matter how much GHRP you add may not be able to effect as strong a pulse as a GHRP + GHRH.